 One-off black stools could be down to food colouring but if this persists it could be a sign of blood in their stools.
 Speak to your child’s doctor or paediatrician for medical advice.

 Chances are that your toddler has been eating brightly coloured beetroot or other food containing red food colouring.

 But if that isn’t the case, then it could be fresh red blood due to a tear when passing a poop.
 If it’s only a small red streak within their poop, this could be down to a tear when your child pushed out a large stool.

 If this happens regularly do speak with your family doctor or paediatric dietitian for help managing symptoms of constipation.

 Working with a paediatric dietitian can help resolve the problem.

-My small group coaching programme ‘End Mealtime Battles’ might be just what you need if your toddler or school aged child is a picky eater with persisting constipation.
+My 1-2-1 coaching programme ‘Fussy Eating solutions’ might be just what you need if your toddler or school-aged child is a picky eater with persisting constipation.

 White or very pale stools are not normal and should be discussed with your child’s doctor straight away.